-The following table shows, as of December 31, 2020, the Company's equity compensation plans under which the Company's equity securities are authorized for issuance:
+The following table shows, as of December 31, 2021, the Company's equity compensation plans under which the Company's equity securities are authorized for issuance:

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights(1) Weighted average exercise price of outstanding options, warrants and rights(2) Number of securities remaining available for future issuance Equity compensation plans approved by security holders 1,672,639 \$ 7.99 6,025 Equity compensation plans not approved by security holders Total 1,672,639 \$ 7.99 6,025
+Number of securities to be Weighted average issued upon exercise exercise price of Number of of outstanding outstanding securities remaining options, warrants options, warrants available for future Plan Category and rights(1) and rights(2) issuance Equity compensation plans approved by security holders 1,999,613 \$ 6.88 465,586 Equity compensation plans not approved by security holders Total 1,999,613 \$ 6.88 465,586

-(1) Includes 8,117 outstanding restricted stock units for which there is no exercise price.

-(2) Includes the weighted-average exercise price of stock options and warrants only.
+- (1) Includes 286,264 outstanding restricted stock units for which there is no exercise price. - (2) Includes the weighted-average exercise price of stock options and warrants only.